-Recreation facilities White Rock Dam, Reservation Control Dam and Browns Valley Dike include picnic areas, shoreline fishing areas and privies.
+Recreation facilities include the White Rock Dam, Reservation Control Dam and Browns Valley Dike as well as picnic areas, shoreline fishing areas and privies.
 The three recreation areas are all close to at least one of the eight boat ramps.

 Camping sites are available at Traverse County Park and other recreation areas.

 Corps officials continue working on the Sustainable Rivers Program to determine what options, if any, are available to enhance the environment around Lake Traverse and Mud Lake through potential modifications to the current water control plans.